A Preconditioned Difference of Convex Algorithm for Truncated Quadratic Regularization with Application to Imaging: Preconditioned DCA : convergence and preconditioners

 where

 \end{lemma} \begin{proof} Denote $b_1^t = \xi^t -\nabla f(y^t) $.
 By the structure of $P_1^A$ or $P_1^I$ in \eqref{eq:dc:convex}, we see

 We thus have

-which leads to \eqref{eq:pre:iter} with notation $M_p: = M -\mu \Delta$. $M_p$ is actually a preconditioner for $T$ to solving the following linear equation
+which leads to \eqref{eq:pre:iter} with notation $M_p: = M -\mu \Delta$. $M_p$ is actually a preconditioner for $T$ to solve the following linear equation

-\end{proof} The following remark will give more interpretation of the preconditioned iteration \eqref{eq:pre:iter}. \begin{remark} Suppose the discretization of the operator $T$ is $D-E-E^*$ (still denoting it as $T$) where $D$ is the diagonal part, $-E$ represents the strict lower triangular part and $E^*$ is the transpose of $E$.
-If we choose $M_p$ as the symmetric Gauss-Seidel preconditioner for $T$, we have \cite{SA} (chapter 4.1) (or \cite{BS1})
+\end{proof} The following remark will give more interpretation of the preconditioned iteration \eqref{eq:pre:iter}. \begin{remark} Suppose the discretization of the operator $T=L_0\bds{I}-\mu \Delta$ in Lemma \ref{lem:feaible:percon} is $D-E-E^*$ (still denoting it as $T$ and using $\Delta$ as the discretized $\Delta$) where $D$ is the diagonal part, $-E$ represents the strict lower triangular part and $E^*$ is the transpose of $E$.
+If choosing $M_p$ as the symmetric Gauss-Seidel preconditioner for $T$, it is well-known that \cite{SA} (chapter 4.1) (or \cite{BS1})